 After hurricane Katrina and her fathers passing, Amy moved to Houston to be closer to family.
 She then became a cosmetologist, and opened a Paul Mitchell Focus Salon where she thrived with her clientele and was able to express her creativity in the areas of hair and makeup.
 Amy still does hair for those lucky few.

 Amy’s husbands job relocated them to Des Moines where they both love to call home.
 She now has been focusing her creativity on doing her art work – plus, she is sharing her knowledge by giving Sip & Paint classes at her studio in the trendy Mainframe Studios in downtown Des Moines.
 After COVID set in, Amy has been offering her sip & paint classes virtually!
-She also has now started sailing with her husband for the next few months starting November 2020 where she is planning to continue her classes virtually.
+She is also offering in person classes to those Vaccinated from Covid 19.

 Comparable to her life - her work is described as diverse.
 She never likes to do the same thing twice – always trying to “mix it up”.
 She does portraits, landscapes, still life, and abstract and is always working with new material, mediums and ideas.